sdnfr/mpy_toogoodtogo/README.md

     tgtg_pw= TGTGPACCOUNTPASSWORD
     telegram_token = TELEGRAMBOTTOKEN
     telegram_chat_id = TELEGRAMCHATID
+    admin_chat_id = ADMINTELEGRAMCHATID

 -copy config.py onto board and it should run

 ## Usage:

 ESP32 connects to wifi via essid and pw and fetches every 10 seconds the favorite items of TGTG account via tgtg_email and tgtg_pw.
-Telegram bot with token telegram_token sends message to telegram chat with telegram_chat_id.
+Telegram bot with token telegram_token sends message to telegram chat with telegram_chat_id. admin_chat_id can be an empty string if not needed.
+It sends an update to indicate server is still running.